 -

-Stadium Shuttles: All 3 host cities offer free shuttles from major transit hubs (metro stations, airports, bus terminals) to stadiums on match days.
-Check FIFA’s Stadium Pages for pickup locations.
+Stadium Shuttles: All 3 host cities operate free final-mile shuttle buses from major transit hubs (metro stations, airports, bus terminals) to stadiums exclusively for fans holding valid FIFA match tickets on game days.
+Local metro/bus fares to reach shuttle pickup locations are separate and not covered by the free shuttle benefit.
+Check FIFA's Stadium Pages for pickup locations and operating windows.

 -